Written byJenny Zeng

-Option 1: Recover deleted Word document on Mac from Trash
+Option 1: Recover deleted Word documents from Trash

 If the Word document is moved to Trash, you can easily get it back within 30 days.

-Steps to recover deleted Word document on Mac:
+How to recover a deleted Word document from Trash:

-- 2. Browse the list of deleted file to find the one you want to recover.
+- Browse the list of deleted files to find the one you want to recover.

-If the document was emptied from Trash or permanently deleted using Delete Immediately or keyboard shortcut Option + Command + Delete, you can recover from a backup.
+If the document was emptied from Trash or permanently deleted using the Delete Immediately command or the keyboard shortcut Option + Command + Delete, you can recover the file from a backup that likely already exists.

 Option 2: Recover lost Word files on Mac with Time Machine

-Here is how to restore the deleted or lost Word files on Mac from Time Machine:
+Here is how to recover deleted Word documents or lost Word files on Mac via Time Machine backup files:

-- 2. Open the folder where the deleted Word files are stored.
+- Open the folder where the deleted Word files were stored.

-- 3. Launch Time Machine by clicking the Time Machine icon in the top-right corner or from Launchpad > Other > Time Machine.
+- Launch Time Machine by clicking the Time Machine icon in the top-right corner or by navigating to Launchpad > Other > Time Machine.

-- 5. Select the file and click the Restore button.
-You can then see the recovered file in its original location.
+- Select the file and click the Restore button.
+You can then see the recovered Word document in its original location.

-On occasions that you don't have a Time Machine backup or any other backup available, you can rely on iBoysoft Data Recovery for Mac to retrieve your important Word files.
+For occasions where you don't have a Time Machine backup or any other backup available, you can rely on iBoysoft Data Recovery for Mac to restore deleted Word documents.

-Option 3: Recover Word document with iBoysoft Data Recovery for Mac
+Option 3: Recover deleted Word documents with iBoysoft Data Recovery for Mac

-iBoysoft Mac Data Recovery software can recover lost Word documents or accidentally deleted files users cannot retrieve otherwise from Office 2019/2018/2011 and Office 365 in 2021/2020.
-It searches every bit of your Mac, including the temporary folder.
+iBoysoft Mac Data Recovery software can recover lost Word documents or accidentally deleted files that users cannot otherwise retrieve from all Office versions, including Office 2019/2018/2011 and Office 365 in 2021/2020.
+It searches every bit of your Mac, including the hidden temporary folder.

 1. Download and install iBoysoft Mac Data Recovery software.

-It's advisable to install the app in an external storage device like a USB flash drive to avoid overwriting the disk where the deleted Word documents are stored.
+It's advisable to install the app to an external storage device like a USB flash drive to avoid overwriting the disk where the deleted Word documents are stored.

-2. Launch iBoysoft and select your Mac hard drive or the partition where your file was stored.
+2. Launch iBoysoft Data Recovery and select your Mac hard drive or the partition where your file was stored.

 3. Click Scan.

-4. Once the Scan is complete, use the filters or the search bar in the top-right corner to find the unsaved Word documents.
+4. Once the Scan is complete, use the filters or the search bar in the top-right corner to find the lost or deleted Word documents.

-7. Choose a new location to store the recovered Word document.
+7. Finally, choose a new location to store your recovered Word document.